aphid/ct120_25s/final_project_proposa.md

 ### DUE DATE: AT ANY POINT BEFORE MAY 23, earlier proposals are ENCOURAGED.

+#### Your final project proposal should be text, markdown, or html file in your git repository.
+The assignment turn-in (on canvas) is expecting a URL that should point to this file.

 ### The Project can be any or multiples of

 - A new thing of your choosing made from scratch